 Description of Service:

-Any mobile phone, tablet, laptop, or other computing device that you own or use that is not owned by the university, including those for which the university pays a partial stipend.
+Any mobile phone, tablet, laptop, or other computing device that is personally owned, including devices subsidized by the university.

 Description of Compliance:

 U-M recognizes that those who do work on its behalf may need to access or maintain sensitive university data on their own devices.
 Security of Personally Owned Devices that Access or Maintain Sensitive Institutional Data (SPG 601.33) guides this use.

 IMPORTANT!
 University implementation of SPG 601.33 began in May 2014.
 Departments have discretion to prohibit this use or impose additional requirements beyond those outlined in the policy.
 Departments are making and communicating their decisions during 2014.

 - If you have not been informed about implementation of SPG 601.33 within your department, do not use your own devices to work with university data without first checking with your department.

 - If your department or unit has informed you that you may work with university data using your own devices, it is your responsibility and obligation to properly manage and secure your personal device(s) to reduce the risk of unauthorized access to, or disclosure, of university data.

 The U-M Safe Computing website provides tips for securing your personal devices: